Distance by de-correlation: Computing distance with heterogeneous grid cells: Discussion

 \textbf{Limitations.} The distance by de-correlation code we study enables coding of distance only at integer multiples of the grid spacing.
-While this can provide information that is behaviorally relevant (e.g., is the nest near-by, $< 1$ m, or far away, $> 5$ m), it does not provide finer-scale distance information.
-In addition, how such a code can be reliably readout in a biologically plausible manner remains to be studied, particularly in two-dimensional environments, where movement along the axes of the grid is necessary.
-However, we note that in some cases, there may be an obvious spacing that may be most natural to compute distance with respect to (e.g., distance between aisles in a grocery store).
+While this can provide information that is behaviorally relevant (e.g., is a rodent's nest near-by, $< 1$ m, or far away, $> 5$ m), it does not provide finer-scale distance information.
+However, we note that in some cases, there may be an obvious spacing that is most natural to compute distance with respect to (e.g., distance between aisles in a grocery store).
 This can also be true in ``abstract'' spaces, where grid cells have been known to emerge \cite{constantinescu2016organizing, aronov2017mapping}.
 For instance, in recent work where non-human primates ``traveled'' between different images, there was a set spacing between each image \cite{neupane2024mental}, providing a natural reference distance.
+While our thresholded rate-based model provides a simple mechanism for encoding distance information at integer multiples of the grid spacing, more biologically plausible approaches need to be considered.

 The theory we develop assumes no noise.
-This limits its applicability to real grid cell recordings, where grid cell firing fields often exhibit significant departure from pure Gaussians.
-However, we find that simulating synthetic populations of grid cells, modeled as Poisson processes, generate results that are consistent with the theory.
-This suggests it is capable of providing insight that is relevant even in the more realistic setting.
+This limits its applicability to real grid cell recordings, where grid cell firing fields often exhibit significant departure from pure Gaussians, and can even exhibit grid field specific firing rates \cite{diehl2017grid, dunn2017grid, ismakov2017grid}.
+However, we find that simulating populations of grid cells, modeled as Poisson processes, generate results that are consistent with the theory.
+This suggests it is capable of providing insight that is relevant, even in more realistic settings.